 Practicing the Four Noble Truths with John Blackburn

-An event every week that begins at 6:00pm on Wednesday, repeating until August 22, 2018
+An event every week that begins at 6:00pm on Wednesday, happening 4 times

 The teachings known as the Four Noble Truths offer profound psychological insights into the nature of suffering.

 Understanding and practicing these insights–in meditation and in daily life– is how we free ourselves from suffering.
 Each class includes lecture, meditation practice, and time for questions.
 Although these practices come from Buddhism, they are secular in nature, so this course is appropriate for people of any, or no, spiritual tradition.

 John will provide suggested reading material prior to the start of the series.
 Please register early so you have time to review this material.